chwar/XRUI/README.md

 ![image](https://user-images.githubusercontent.com/25299178/150392381-514b08ec-335f-4762-a3e8-70f6752b1b7b.png)

-The XRUI API provides a method to assess the current XR variant.
+The XRUI API provides a method to assess the current XRUI format.
 You can use it to do target-specific manipulations like so:

 ```csharp
 if(XRUI.IsCurrentXRUIFormat(XRUI.XRUIFormat.ThreeDimensional)) {
     // MR/VR specific code here
 }
 ```

+For 2D UI, additional USS styles are provided to adapt for both landscape and portrait orientations.
+These classes are automatically added when the device (i.e., a smartphone) changes orientation.
+For ease of use, you can force the portrait mode while working in the Unity editor by checking the `Set Two Dimensional Format to Portrait in Editor` checkbox in the XRUI controller.

 ## XRUI Grid System
 In order to organize easily and efficiently UI elements on screen, XRUI makes use of a grid system.
 You can use it by navigating to `XRUI > Add XRUI Grid`.
 In the Unity editor, you can group UI components inside rows through the scene hierarchy.
 The `XRUIGridController` component is attached to the root of the grid, and contains the list of all rows.
 A weighting system allows you to define which rows should take which amount of space (this uses the `flex-grow` attribute of CSS/USS Flexbox).